Ayeshazafar123/excel_dashboard_store/README.md

 - `Vrinda Store Data Analysis.xlsx`: The main Excel dashboard file containing all sheets.
 - `README.md`: Project description and usage instructions.
-- `images/`: Directory containing images used in the project (e.g., screenshots of the dashboard).

 ## Contribution